hmig/hmigme/src/pages/testing.md

 * Implemented the mobile optimized purchase flow with ReactJS that all of our products will use
 * Managed the state of accessibility
 * Optimized new areas of the sites to use flexbox and grid

-While in my engineering role, I became a leading member of Blackhawk Network's Accessibility Committee that steered the direction the company would take to address the accessibility of Blackhawk’s products and services.
-Participation in the committee led to my current role in the company.

 ### Giftcards.com (2013-2016) Senior UI Developer